Publicity: The UK Perspective

 38.5 Legislation governing the publication of information

-In a judgment delivered last year, Lady Hale, the former President of the United Kingdom Supreme Court, held that the common law principle applies to all courts and tribunals exercising ‘the judicial power of the state’.
-Those institutions enjoy an inherent jurisdiction to ‘determine what that principle requires in terms of access to documents or other information placed before [them]’.
-However, the principle is not absolute; there are certain circumstances, albeit limited and exceptional, in which courts and tribunals can exercise their inherent jurisdiction, or jurisdiction under the Human Rights Act 1998, to derogate from it.
+In 2019,3 Lady Hale, the former President of the United Kingdom Supreme Court, held that the common law principle applies to all courts and tribunals exercising ‘the judicial power of the state’.4 Those institutions enjoy an inherent jurisdiction to ‘determine what that principle requires in terms of access to documents or other information placed before [them]’.5 However, the principle is not absolute; there are certain circumstances, albeit limited and exceptional, in which courts and tribunals can exercise their inherent jurisdiction, or jurisdiction under the Human Rights Act 1998,6 to derogate from it.7

 Suspects in criminal investigations before they are charged

-The Court of Appeal (in England and Wales) recently reaffirmed that individuals under police investigation are entitled to a reasonable expectation of privacy before they are charged.
-The Court held that there is ‘little justification for a hierarchy of offences’ to which the reasonable expectation applies.
-In ZXC v.
+In 2020, the Court of Appeal (in England and Wales) reaffirmed that individuals under police investigation are entitled to a reasonable expectation of privacy before they are charged.10 The Court held that there is ‘little justification for a hierarchy of offences’ to which the reasonable expectation applies.11 In ZXC v.
 Bloomberg, the allegations concerned fraud, bribery and corruption.
-Nevertheless, there may be occasions where that reasonable expectation of privacy is ‘significantly reduced, perhaps even to extinction, due to the public nature of the activity under consideration’, such as in the cases of rioting and electoral fraud.
+Nevertheless, there may be occasions where that reasonable expectation of privacy is ‘significantly reduced, perhaps even to extinction, due to the public nature of the activity under consideration’, such as in the cases of rioting and electoral fraud.12

-In 2012, the Leveson Report was published on the culture, practices and ethics of the British media.
-In relation to the naming of suspects, it concluded that ‘save in exceptional and clearly identified circumstances (for example, where there may be an immediate risk to the public), the names or identifying details of those who are arrested or suspected of a crime should not be released to the press or the public’.
+The Leveson Report on the culture, practices and ethics of the British media was published in 2012.
+In relation to the naming of suspects, it concluded that ‘save in exceptional and clearly identified circumstances (for example, where there may be an immediate risk to the public), the names or identifying details of those who are arrested or suspected of a crime should not be released to the press or the public’.15

-In 2017, the College of Policing published ‘Media relations’ guidance (the Media Guidance).
-It states that ‘suspects should not be identified to the media (by disclosing names or other identifying information) prior to the point of charge except where justified by clear circumstances e.g. a threat to life, the prevention or detection of crime or a matter of public interest and confidence’.
+In 2017, the College of Policing published its ‘Media relations’ guidance (the Media Guidance).
+It states that ‘suspects should not be identified to the media (by disclosing names or other identifying information) prior to the point of charge except where justified by clear circumstances, e.g. a threat to life, the prevention or detection of crime or a matter of public interest and confidence’.16

 Suspects in criminal investigations after they are charged

-Once a suspect has been charged, they are no longer able to claim a reasonable expectation to privacy.
-In that regard, the Media Guidance states that ‘those charged [which includes those who receive a summons to court] with an offence should be named unless there is an exceptional and legitimate policing purpose for not doing so or reporting restrictions apply.
-This information can be given at the point of charge’.
-It goes on to say that police forces should ‘proactively’ release information relating to charges in serious crimes, such as rape or murder.
+Once a suspect has been charged, he or she is no longer able to claim a reasonable expectation to privacy.18 In that regard, the Media Guidance states: ‘Those charged [which includes those who receive a summons to court] with an offence should be named unless there is an exceptional and legitimate policing purpose for not doing so or reporting restrictions apply.
+This information can be given at the point of charge.’
+It also states that police forces should ‘proactively’ release information relating to charges in serious crimes, such as rape or murder.19

-In the event that charges are withdrawn before a person first appears in court, the Media Guidance advises that such information should be proactively released ‘as soon as possible’.
+In the event that charges are withdrawn before a person first appears in court, the Media Guidance advises that such information should be proactively released ‘as soon as possible’.20

 Persons named in open court proceedings